 WEAR A MASK

-For the safety of our young visitors and summer campers, ALL visitors and staff are required to wear masks while inside the Museum.
+For the safety of our young visitors, ALL visitors and staff are required to wear masks while inside the Museum.
 Exceptions will only be made for visitors age 2 and under.

 Capacity will be somewhat limited within the Museum, but reservations are not necessary.
 If the Museum is at capacity when you arrive, we invite you to explore our Garden Learning Center or beloved grey whale statue.
 Generally, weekdays are far less crowded than weekends.

 Please respect six-foot distancing between groups of visitors and others.
 Some exhibits have been reconfigured to allow for unidirectional flow or greater distancing.